LiFaytheGoblin/moodle-tool_lala-example-evidence-analysis/README.md

 # moodle-tool_lala-example-evidence-analysis
 Example for an analysis of audit evidence collected with the [LaLA](https://github.com/LiFaytheGoblin/moodle-tool_lala) Moodle Plugin.

+The analysis is conducted in 'analysis.ipynb'.

+Because of the lack of suitable test data, the evidence was manipulated in 'manipulation.ipynb'.
+See also the limitations section in the analysis notebook.

+The original evidence as well as the manipulated evidence data sets are in the 'data' folder.

 ## License ##

 2023 Linda Fernsel fernsel@htw-berlin.de